kittytree/bst-implementation/README.md

 I was sent this when I asked for help on resources / pointers on where I went wrong in my thinking.
 Apparently writing linked-nodes in rust safely can be "not easy" compared to other languages so I feel less emberassed by the time taken to learn rust so far.
 Linked: https://rust-unofficial.github.io/too-many-lists/

+Edit 2024-05-06: Feature complete for now, maybe in the future I'll tackle the deletion problem again, but I've learnt a ton of rust basics which is what this project was always about.
+I'll leave it up to showcase my learning, and to have something with rust on my github.
+Working on https://github.com/kittytree/image_rak now.